ali-layken/BurstUI/posts/Build_Your_Own_VPN.md

 ```

 Let's say if your DNS response is [poisoned] instead of `burst.deno.dev` you are forever doomed to go to a funnier blog [techaro] so our enemy is Xe since they want to steal my **valuable** website visitors.
+A more malicious hacker could send us anywhere and load code into our browser.

 1. This is a physical connection that you are responsible for.
 A router with no security or old security (WPA2 / WEP) can easily be spoofed using a cheap Wi-fi chip [ESP32] and the [marauder] software.
 This attack would mean that all our `packets` go to another computer on the network that could edit them as they wish before sending them to the router.
 A similar attack can be done over wired connections in which another computer on the LAN accepts DHCP requests and pretends to be a router.
 A common solution to this MITM-type of attack over LAN is to have a program running that watches for suspicious activity on the network that a malicious computer would make and blocks that machine from the network.

 2. We pay ISPs for security and reliability.
 In an old apartment of mine on the third floor of a house there was a coaxial cable managed by Xfinity that was just a long wire nailed to the outside of the house that disappeared into a hole under a window and appeared in my room.
 This is where the router was connected.
 One day my internet cut out and while I was on the phone with Xfinity I remembered this wire, so I traced it along the side of the house to find it unscrewed to the wire that disappears into the ground!
 I hung up & screwed it back in and my internet was working again!
 Anyways, I was on the phone because this connection is something we pay for in America so it is Xfinity's responsibility to deliver the service it said it would (with many loopholes) when I paid for it.
 It's not possible to just *become* an ISP since Xfinity made deals with the owners of this property to use one of the limited number of internet lines that were laid under that house during its construction, so Xfinity and other ISPs own a lot of wire that covers a lot of land; its about as hard as becoming a real-estate company!

-3. In America Xfinity is allowed to edit my packets on the `ISP Network` to insert content into my requests and responses, they do this mostly in the form of ads however they could block me throttle me and even.
+3. In America, some ISPs, like Xfinity, can inject ads or modify traffic at certain stages.
 In China, ISPs and all Public DNS Servers comply with the government to block DNS requests to sites banned by the State and log the personal information of any citizens making suspicious requests.
 Turkey and Iran block access to journalism critical of the government by interfering with DNS requests looking for websites blacklisted by the State.
 The internet exchange is where ISPs hand off `packets` to each other.
 Each ISP has its own security and user privacy standards that will affect how our `packet` is treated.

 4. Responses will have to go back through all the steps they took to deliver the response back.